 The board is equipped with a single microSD connector to act as the secondary boot source for the board and, if selected as such, can be the primary boot source.
-The connector will support larger capacity SD cards.
-The SD card is not provided with the board.
+The connector will support larger capacity microSD cards.
+The microSD card is not provided with the board.
 Booting from MMC0 will be used to flash the eMMC in the production environment or can be used by the user to update the SW as needed.